Ndutaw/alx-low_level_programming/0x00-hello_world/README.md

 generates the assembly code of C code and save it in an output file> the C file will be saved in the variable
-The output file should be named the same as the C file but with the extension .s instead of .c
+The output file should be named the same as the C file but with the extension .s instead of .c compiles a C file and creates an executable name cisfun and will be saved in the variable